 The JT 2127 Socket Test Module (STM) family has been designed for manufacturing test of PCB DIMM sockets.
 They offer easy insertion in standard DIMM sockets on a target board and will test all active signals as well as the analog voltages on the individual power pins (such as Vdd, Vddq, Vref and Vddspd).
-JT 2127 STMs thereby provide a complete structural test of the DIMM sockets.
+JT 2127 STMs provide a complete structural test of the DIMM sockets.

 See also specifications section below.